grantsrb/gordongames/README.md

 ##### Environment v7
 The agent receives a +1 reward if there exists a single item for each target.
 The agent must align the items along a single row.

+##### Environment v8
+The agent receives a +1 reward if the agent removes the exact number of items placed in the pile.

 #### Game Options